wither-rose/TSF2024/README.md

 Authors: Daisy Li, Kelly Wang

-This repository contains the Jupyter notebook used to perform linear regression and data visualization on the data gathered during the experimentation phase of our Toronto Science Fair project.
+Home Optimization of Sterilization Economically (HOSE) is a project that intends to find the most economical way to sterilize household objects with materials available at home.
+This repository contains the Jupyter Notebook used to analyze the data with Python Pandas and Scikit-learn, and the Arduino sketch that drives the prototype.